Dispersion effects in elastic electron scattering from $^{208}$Pb

-Fig.~\ref{fig8}a displays the total spin-asymmetry change in comparison with the partial sums over $L=1$ and over $L\leq 2$ for the collision energy of 56 MeV.
-Clearly, $dS_{\rm box}$ originates basically from the high-lying dipole states up to about $\vartheta_f=120^\circ$.
-Beyond that angle, the $L=1$ excitations become unimportant and the isoscalar $L=2$ and $L=3$ states take over.
+Fig.~\ref{fig8} displays the total spin-asymmetry change in comparison with the partial sums over $L=1$ and over $L\leq 2$ for the collision energy of 56 MeV.
+Clearly, $dS_{\rm box}$ originates basically from the high-lying dipole states up to about $\vartheta_f=80^\circ$.
+Beyond that angle, the $L=1$ excitations become less important and the isoscalar $L=2$ and eventually $L=3$ states take over.
 Included is the Coulombic contribution to $dS_{\rm box}$ which is close to zero in the whole forward hemisphere.

-Fig.~\ref{fig8}b provides the respective results for 150 MeV collision energy.
-Because of the diffraction structures of $S_{\rm coul}$ at the higher angles (see Fig.~\ref{fig6}) which falsify $dS_{\rm box}$ as calculated from (\ref{3.6}), only angles up to $50^\circ$ are considered.
-In that region $L\geq 2$ hardly contribute, and the dispersion effect is basically induced by the magnetic part of the excitation which arises from the last three terms in (\ref{2.11}).